azzeddine2017/MyCTiger/README.md

-# Tiger
+# MyCTiger

-An experimental attempt to embed C code generation inside Ring, effectively turning Ring into a domain-specific language (DSL) for generating and executing C programs.
+C code generation using Ring, effectively turning Ring into a domain-specific language (DSL) for generating and executing C programs.

 ## Features